QiangAIResearcher/News-Stance-Detection/README.md

         Number of missing headlines or bodies: 58

+        Number of pairs with the same "articleid"(article body): 2398

-        Number of valid pairs (our dataset): 5001
+        Number of valid pairs (our dataset): 2603

-            Number of "agree" pairs: 2144
+            Number of "agree" pairs: 1162

-            Number of "disagree" pairs: 35
+            Number of "disagree" pairs: 17

-            Number of "discuss" pairs: 2822
+            Number of "discuss" pairs: 1424